jessfraz/blog/content/post/network-booted-home-initialized.md

 - [Amplifi Alien](https://store.amplifi.com/products/amplifi-alien)

 ## The Switch

 We have a hard line coming from the 48 port switch to each section of desks.
 I cabled all this myself.
-As we grow we will likely segment this off to each desk having it's own little 4- or 8-port network switch but for now this works.
+As we grow we will likely segment this off to each desk having its own little 4- or 8-port network switch but for now this works.

 ### The Cables